 - I add this to some brie then wrap the brie in puff pastry and bake it until golden brown.
 So delicious!

-- My daughter loves to make her own flavored yogurts, cottage cheese dip and whipped cottage cheese by mixing in the flavor she wants that day.
-This nectarine jam makes a great mix in for yogurt.
+- My daughter loves to make her own flavored yogurts, cottage cheese dip by mixing in the flavor she wants that day.

-- I like to add some of this jam to a baked pork tenderloin or cheddar scones.
+- I like to add some of this jam to an oven baked pork tenderloin or some simple cheddar cheese scones.
 The sweet flavor of this jam added to salty food is amazing.

 Faqs